 Both the NSO-Online and the NSO-SB must be successfully completed in order to become a fully matriculated student.
-During your first year in the program your progress is monitored to ensure that you meet standards and make sufficient progress.
-This final step in gives you the needed structure and support to help you succeed in the program.
+During your first year in the program your progress is routinely monitored to ensure that you meet standards and make sufficient progress.
+This final step gives you the needed structure and support to help you succeed in the program.

 - Evaluation of clinical problems

 - Intelligence testing

 - Personality assessment